SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 		yourself
 ```

 ### Accessing Captured Receiver

 Resolving the block variables is a trickier case, as it can be resolved in many different ways.
-For now we choose to set the correct values and override the incorrect ones in the current frame upon block activation.
+For now, we choose to set the correct values in the current frame upon block activation and shadow the possible ones that would be defined in the definition context.
-SD: HERE

-This solution will work as far as this primitive does not fail.
-We leave for the reader to think what happens in such a case.

 The first variable we want to provide access to from a block is `self` which is the original receiver
-of the method at the time the block was created.
+of the method _at the time the block was created_.

 The following method is worth explaining

 - First we grab the block itself.
 It is simple since the method `primitiveBlockValue` is executed during the evaluation of the message `value` sent to a block.
 Therefore `self receiver` returns the block currently executed.
-- Second remember that self in a block refers to the receiver of the method at the time the block was created.
+- Second remember that `self` in a block refers to the receiver of the method at the time the block was created.
 So we need to set as receiver the receiver that we found in the context of the block creation.
 This is what `theBlock definingContext receiver` is returning.
-- Finally we are evaluating the block body.
+- Finally we evaluate the block body.

 ```